manujavijay4-cmd/Application-of-Barnsley-s-Fern/README.md

 Contents

-barnsley_fern.py – Python code to generate the fern, histograms, and Chi-square analysis
+linear_project.py – Python code to generate the fern, histograms, and Chi-square analysis

-Barnsley_Fern_Presentation.pptx – Project presentation
+Barnsley_Fern.pptx – Project presentation

-Barnsley_Fern_Report.pdf – Full written report
+Barnsley_fern.pdf – Full written report

 ***What the Project Does***